Skip to main content

 The PDF version of this post is available on GitHub.

-Suppose Pr{f(X)=y}=py\Pr\{f(X) = y\} = p_y, XpXX \sim p_X, then the optimally space-efficient code, assuming a uniform hash function hh, is to assign prefix-free codes for yy whose probability of being mapped to by hh sums to pyp_y.
-In this case, the expected bit length is given by
+Suppose Pr{f(X)=y}=py\Pr\lbrace f(X) = y\rbrace = p_y where XpXX \sim p_X.
+The optimally space-efficient code, assuming a uniform hash function hh, assigns prefix-free codes for yy whose probability of being selected by hh sums to pyp_y.
+The expected bit length is

 =yYpylog2py, \ell = -\sum_{y \in \mathcal{Y}} p_y \log_2 p_y,

-If X\mathcal{X} is finite, then we can just imagine implicitly encoding the domain and then for each value in the domain, storing the prefix-free code that it maps to, which has an average bit length of \ell and a total bit length of X|X| \ell.
+If X\mathcal{X} is finite, we can think of it as implicitly encoding the domain and storing the prefix-free code for each domain element.
+The average bit length per element is \ell, and the total is X|X| \ell.

 Rate distortion: Bernoulli maps